david-wallace-croft/dioxus-prototype/README.md

   - Runs the dist and serve scripts
   - Used to test the SSG distribution prior to hosting on a CDN
 - npm run format
-  - Runs the utility prettier to format the generated SSG files
+  - Runs the "prettier" utility to format the generated HTML files
+  - Useful for analyzing or debugging the generated HTML files

 ## TODO